joshuaeckroth/csci221-website/lecture/linked-lists.markdown

 layout: default
 ---

-As we have learned, arrays and vectors are used to manage lots of values with a single "variable" (plus an index for each element).
-Arrays and vectors in C++ are very efficient (accessing individual elements takes virtually no time at all), but inserting new elements in the middle (and growing the array or vector) takes a lot of time: the whole array/vector has to be copied into a larger one before the insertion can take place.
+As we have learned, arrays are used to manage lots of values with a single "variable" (plus an index for each element).
+Arrays in C++ are very efficient (accessing individual elements takes virtually no time at all, thanks to random-access memory), but inserting new elements in the middle (and growing the array) takes a lot of time: the whole array has to be copied into a larger one before the insertion can take place.

-An alternative to arrays/vectors is linked lists.
+An alternative to arrays is linked lists.
 Linked lists are not as efficient at "jumping to the middle" and grabbing a value, but they can grow and shrink without requiring copying the whole list.

 **(Note: download all the code in these lecture notes as a complete